root-project/web/manual/trees/index.md

 - how to fill a histogram from a branch
 - how to [TTree::Draw](https://root.cern/doc/master/classTTree.html#ac4016b174665a086fe16695aad3356e2){:target="_blank"} to draw a 3D plot

-### Adding friends to trees

-> Tutorial
->
->  {% include tutorial name="tree3" %}

-Adding a branch is often not possible because the tree is a read-only file and you do not have permission to save the modified tree with the new branch.
-Even if you do have the permission, you risk loosing the original tree with an unsuccessful attempt to save the modification.
-Since trees are usually large, adding a branch could extend it over the 2 GB limit.
-In this case, the attempt to write the tree fails, and the original data is may also be corrupted.
-In addition, adding a branch to a tree enlarges the tree and increases the amount of memory needed to read an entry, and therefore decreases the performance.

-For these reasons ROOT offers the concept of friends for trees (and chains) by adding a branch manually with [TTree::AddFriend()](https://root.cern/doc/master/classTTree.html#a011d362261b694ee7dd780bad21f030b){:target="_blank"}.

-The [TTree::AddFriend()](https://root.cern/doc/master/classTTree.html#a011d362261b694ee7dd780bad21f030b){:target="_blank"} method has two parameters, the first is the tree name and the second is the name of the ROOT file where the friend tree is saved.
-[TTree::AddFriend()](https://root.cern/doc/master/classTTree.html#a011d362261b694ee7dd780bad21f030b){:target="_blank"} automatically opens the friend file.

 ### Importing an ASCII file into a tree

 Use [TTree::ReadFile()](https://root.cern/doc/master/classTTree.html#a9c8da1fbc68221b31c21e55bddf72ce7){:target="_blank"} to automatically define the structure of the {% include ref class="TTree" %} and read the data from a formatted ASCII file.